CreatorOS/solidity-by-example/Learn.md

 Messages can be signed off chain and then verified on chain using a smart contract.

-```
-    // SPDX-License-Identifier: MIT
-    pragma solidity ^0.8.3;

-    /* Signature Verification
+### Signature Verification:

-    How to Sign and Verify
+#### How to Sign and Verify

-    # Signing
+Signing:
 1. Create message to sign
 2. Hash the message
 3. Sign the hash (off chain, keep your private key secret)

-    # Verify
+Verify:
 1. Recreate hash from the original message
 2. Recover signer from signature and hash
 3. Compare recovered signer to claimed signer

-    */
+```
+    // SPDX-License-Identifier: MIT
+    pragma solidity ^0.8.3;

     contract VerifySignature {
         /* 1.
 Unlock MetaMask account